yahayakayode/Finding-Heavy-Traffic-Indicators/README.md

 - `date_time`: DateTime Hour of the data collected in local CST time
 - `traffic_volume`: Numeric Hourly I-94 ATR 301 reported westbound traffic volume

-### Insights From the Analysis
+### Insights From The Analysis
 The results of the analysis revealed that:
 - Traffic is usually heavier during the warm months (March - October) and less heavy in the cold months (November - February)
-- Generall, the traffic volume is usually higher during the working days, compare to weekends.
+- Generally, the traffic volume is usually higher during the working days, compare to weekends.
 - The rush hours for heavy traffic are 6am-7am and 3pm-4pm on daytime with records of over 6000 cars.
 - Temperature does not have strong correlation with traffic volume.